-- 7. Go to my.baker.edu - 8.
-Click the Login button on the left-hand side of the page and use your Baker College UserID (can be found in the initial email you received from Baker College after you applied or on the back of your student ID card if that has already been issued to you) and password to log in. - If you do not know your UserID and/or password, contact the Baker IT Solutions Center at (800) 645-8350 or your Running Start coordinator. - 9.
-Click on Student Services Center (On the left-hand side under Quick Links) - 10.
-Click on Order Official Transcripts - 11.
-Follow the prompts to complete the ordering process - 12.
+- 1. Go to my.baker.edu - 2.
+Click the Login button on the left-hand side of the page and use your - 3.
+Baker College User ID (can be found in the initial email you received from Baker College after you applied or on the back of your student ID card if that has already been issued to you) and password to log in. - If you do not know your User ID and/or password, contact the Baker IT Solutions Center at (800) 645-8350 - 4.
+Click on Student Services Center (On the left-hand side under Quick Links) - 5.
+Click on OneStop - 6.
+Click on Order Official Transcripts - 7.
+Follow the prompts to complete the ordering process - 8.
 Choose a destination - Options: - i.
 Organization (college, employer, scholarship fund, etc.) - In order for a transcript to remain "official," it must go directly from Baker College to the recipient-the student cannot hand deliver. - ii.
-Self - 7.
-Choose how you want your transcript delivered - Options: - i. eTranscript (sent directly from Parchment electronically fastest & recommended method) \$3.25 - ii.
-Paper Transcript (will be mailed through USPS) \$3.25 - iii.
-Paper Transcript Pickup pick up at a Baker campus \$5 - 8.
-Follow prompts to enter name, email address, etc. If you need to send something with your transcript, there is an option to upload it (under Order Options, click on "attachment"). - 9.
-Provide consent by clicking "Accept"
+Self - 9.
+Choose how you want your transcript delivered - · Options: - eTranscript (sent directly from Parchment electronically fastest & recommended method) \$3.25 - ii.
+Paper Transcript (will be mailed through USPS) \$5.75

-- 10. Payment/Checkout follow prompts to input debit/credit card info - 11.
-Review order and click "Confirm" - 12.
+- 10. Follow prompts to enter name, email address, etc. If you need to send something with your transcript, there is an option to upload it (under Order Options, click on "attachment"). - 11.
+Provide consent by clicking "Accept" - 12.
+Payment/Checkout follow prompts to input debit/credit card info - 13.
+Review order and click "Confirm" - 14.
 You will receive an order number, as well as an email verification, when Parchment Exchange has received the order.